ptesar/pauls-hacks/README.md

 # Unlock primary and secondary LUKS volumes on boot with TPM

-Simplified guide to enable auto unlock multiple luks volumes with clevis and systemd-cryptenroll on boot.
+Simplified guide to auto unlock primary and secondary LUKS volumes with TPM using clevis and systemd-cryptenroll on boot, without dracut.

 ## Who is it for